marksendak/constellation/README.md

 Overview
 --------

 Constellation contains a set of functions for applying multidimensional, time window based logic to time series data frames of arbitrary length.
 Constellation was developed to enable rapid and flexible identification of series of events that occur in hospitalized patients.
 The functions have been abstracted for general purpose use with time series data.
 Constellation extends and provides a friendly API to rolling joins and overlap joins implemented in [data.table](https://cran.r-project.org/web/packages/data.table/data.table.pdf).
+Three datasets (labs, vitals, and orders) with randomly synthesized time series data for a cohort of 100 patients are included to facilitate testing of functions.

 There are three functions included in constellation to build complex features from time series data: